ixaxaar/monoid.space/Logic/logicBasics.lagda.md

 Absurd can imply anything, be it true or not.
 Thus, any statement can be proven using absurdity.

-However, it is, we argue, impossible to create an object of absurd type (as `⟂` has no constructor) and hence these functions make no sense in the "real world", as in they can never be invoked.
-This is called the "absurd pattern".
+However, it is impossible to create an object of absurd type (as `⟂` has no constructor) and hence these functions make no sense in the "real world", as in they can never be invoked.

 ### Singleton / True